Skip to Content

 Aquasteel PTY Ltd, Ronald van Lochem

 Water is life.
-Yet, for many households, businesses and farms across South Africa and the world, the vision of “unlimited municipal water” is increasingly a myth — a promise that simply cannot withstand the realities of ageing infrastructure, underfunded services, climatic pressures and population growth.
+Yet for millions of households, businesses, and farms across South Africa, the idea of "unlimited municipal water" is not a guarantee — it is a myth.
+A promise that cannot withstand the realities of ageing infrastructure, underfunded services, climatic pressure, and population growth pressing against a system never designed to absorb all of it.

 Centralized Water Supply: A Fragile System

 Municipal water systems are often portrayed as robust, well-engineered networks designed to deliver fresh water to every tap.
-But in practice, many centralised systems exhibit significant vulnerabilities:
+In practice, many centralised systems carry deep, structural vulnerabilities that have compounded over decades.

 bad municipal supply system